All Episodes

 He wants to expand coal and fracking and drilling and nuclear power in America.

-He wants education back to the States.
+He wants education back to the states.

-He wants to uh eliminate Common Corps, he wants immigration, he wants to fix the VA.
+He wants to fix the VA.

 He wants to build up the military so it'll serve as a deterrence once again.

-I I don't know any one of those positions that are not conservative.
+I don't know any one of those positions that are not conservative.

 He also talks about, I know something you've talked about for years.